-There’s a visible shift happening in the job market globally and in Canada: adherence to COVID-19 preventive guidelines have led many organizations to move to a remote model, either temporarily or permanently.
+There’s a visible shift happening in the job market globally and in Canada: many organizations have moved to a remote or hybrid model.
 Previously, a majority of job interviews were in-person.
 More companies are now leveraging technology and video conferencing apps like Zoom and Google Meet to interview and onboard candidates virtually.

-If you were set to move to Canada as a permanent resident (PR) but delayed your plans due to the pandemic, this shift in the job market may work in your favour.
-You can start applying to jobs in Canada and interview while you’re still in your home country – a practice that rarely yielded successful results in the pre-COVID era – and get a headstart on your job search journey.
+If you’re planning to move to Canada as a permanent resident (PR), this shift in the job market may work in your favour.
+You can start applying to jobs in Canada and interview while you’re still in your home country and get a headstart on your job search journey.
 Do consider time zone differences when scheduling time for interviews from your home country.

 What is a virtual job interview?